lucasm/findto/README.md

 ## 🟣 Legal

 Findto is built with privacy in mind and does not store user searches.
-It also displays content from external services without prior review, which may include materials protected by intellectual property.
-Please respect the terms of use of each source.
+It also displays content from external services without prior review, and include trademarks protected by intellectual property.
+Please respect the terms of use.

 [Privacy Policy](https://findto.app/privacy) | [Terms of Service](https://findto.app/terms) | Made by [Lucas Menezes](https://lucasm.dev/?utm_source=findto_app) and community | MIT Licensed